aanyabhandari3/HackPrinceton25/README.md

-# 🌐 Data Center Impact Analyzer
+# EVOLV
+Dive Deep.
+See Clear.

 Analyze the environmental and economic impact of data centers across the United States.
 Place a data center anywhere on the map, customize its specifications, and receive detailed AI-powered impact reports.